OTAs

 STR laws in Los Angeles, CA

-The Home-Sharing Ordinance that went into effect in 2019 limits hosting short-term rentals only to the host’s primary residence, where a host lives for more than six months per year.
+The Home-Sharing Ordinance that went into effect in 2019 limits short-term rentals to the host’s primary residence, where the host lives for more than six months per year.
 This form of home-sharing is also limited to 120 days per year, and hosts must register with the city.
+However, hosts who have been registered for 6 months or who have hosted for 60 days can apply for the extended home-sharing permit, which allows them to host for 366 days per year.
 A host can run only a single short-term rental.

 Vacation rental regulations in Palm Springs, CA

 In November 2022, Palm Springs adopted an ordinance that limits the number of short-term rentals in its jurisdiction to 20% of homes in residential neighborhoods.
-The new ordinance also reduces the number of days that a host can rent out their STR property from 36 to 26.
+Hosts must also adhere to the 26-contract limit per calendar year under Palm Springs Municipal Code § 5.25.090(A).

 Final Thought

 Airbnb laws and regulations in the US change frequently and locally, and some cities have very restrictive rules.
-So if you’re planning to invest in short-rental property, it’s vital to make due diligence and research Airbnb regulations by state to find cities with the least Airbnb legal issues.
+So if you’re planning to invest in short-term rental property, it’s vital to conduct due diligence and research Airbnb regulations by state to find cities with the fewest Airbnb legal issues.

 Note: We don’t provide legal advice.
 If you have questions about Airbnb regulations in your jurisdiction, contact your local government or consult a local lawyer to ensure you’re fully compliant with any laws for your area at the city and state levels.